 #28 Icinga

 By grouping and filtering components, you can create unique views.
 Keep them in the dashboards.
 Icinga offers visualization options for a wide variety of use scenarios and provides detailed views, operational procedures, and certificate surveillance.
-Scalability, automation, and extensive configuration options are all provided by its built-in clustering mechanism.
+Its built-in clustering mechanism provides scalability, automation, and extensive configuration options.

 #29 Zabbix

-It collects desired data at chosen intervals from any source.
+It collects desired data from any source at chosen intervals.
 It uses values from a backend database to build triggers, which are configurable problem thresholds.
 According to the receiver, media type, and escalation timetable, it customizes sending notifications.

 #30 Checkmk

-Checkmk is another open-source monitoring tool with lots of capabilities for businesses of all sizes.
+Checkmk is another open-source monitoring and observability tool with many capabilities for businesses of all sizes.
 It makes it simple to get started and pool monitoring data from your stack because it supports a large number of packages and plugins.
-They provide monitoring for both traditional IT infrastructure and IT assets that were built for the cloud.
+It provides monitoring for both traditional IT infrastructure and IT assets built for the cloud.

 This is the tool of choice if you need to monitor IoT devices or network requests.
 They have packages for Docker, Virtual Appliance, and all popular Linux systems.